Alexandrawtp/MovieTime/README.md

 # MovieTime!

 # Description
 Tired of not having a good movie to watch tonight?
-Let our website give you a random movie based on your current mood!
+MovieTime will give you a random movie based on your current mood!
 Create a group with your friends and share with them your favorite movies.

 # MVP